harshan6484efer/AIPersonal_Tutor/README.md

 This project is based on the open-source project [Llama Tutor] (https://github.com/Nutlope/llamatutor).

 All credit goes to the original authors.
-No major modifications have been made in this version.
-This version has been uploaded as part of the Intel AI project exploration.